microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 ### [Update-MgBetaWindowsUpdatesDeploymentAudience](Update-MgBetaWindowsUpdatesDeploymentAudience.md)
 Update the members and exclusions collections of a deploymentAudience.
-Adding an azureADDevice to the members or exclusions collections of a deployment audience automatically creates an Azure AD device object, if it does not already exist.
+Adding an azureADDevice to the members or exclusions collections of a deployment audience automatically creates a Microsoft Entra device object, if it does not already exist.
 If the same updatableAsset gets included in the exclusions and members collections of a deploymentAudience, deployment will not apply to that asset.
 If all updatableAsset objects are the same type, you can also use the method updateAudienceById to update the deploymentAudience.
 This API is available in the following national cloud deployments.

 ### [Update-MgBetaWindowsUpdatesDeploymentAudienceById](Update-MgBetaWindowsUpdatesDeploymentAudienceById.md)
 Update the members and exclusions collections of a deploymentAudience with updatableAsset resources of the same type.
-Adding an azureADDevice to the members or exclusions collections of a deployment audience automatically creates an Azure AD device object if it does not already exist.
+Adding an azureADDevice to the members or exclusions collections of a deployment audience automatically creates a Microsoft Entra device object if it does not already exist.
 If the same updatableAsset gets included in the exclusions and members collections of a deploymentAudience, deployment will not apply to that asset.
 You can also use the method updateAudience to update the deploymentAudience.
 This API is available in the following national cloud deployments.